Suessula: Middle Ages and modern

 Suessula was an episcopal see in the first ages of Christianity, until at least the 10th century.
-It was for a time the chief town of a small Lombard League principality.
+It was for a time the chief town of a small Longobards gastaldate.
 It was several times plundered by the Saracens, and at last abandoned by the inhabitants in consequence of malaria.
 The ruins of the town lie within the Bosco d'Acerra, a picturesque forest, about 7 km south of Maddaloni, and an adjacent castle is still called Torre di Sessola.
 They were more conspicuous in the 19th century than they now are, but traces of the theater may still be seen, and debris of other buildings.
 Oscan tombs were excavated there between 1878 and 1886, and important finds of vases and bronzes have been made.
 The dead were generally buried within slabs of tuff arranged to form a kind of sarcophagus.
 Inscriptions, as well as capitals of columns and other architectural fragments, have been found there (Francesco Maria Pratilli, Via Appia, iii.
 3. p.
 347; Romanelli, vol. iii. p.
 590).